furkanonder/python-0.9.1/README.md

 - Updated signal handler function signature in `fgetsintr.c` to use the correct modern format that includes the signal number parameter.
 - Updated signal handler function signature in `timemodule.c` to use the correct modern format that includes the signal number parameter.
 - Removed conflicting local declaration of `strchr` function in `regexp.c`.
+- Replaced `SIGTYPE` macro with explicit `void` return type for signal handlers to improve clarity and reduce dependencies.

 ### Removed
 - Removed the `shar` directory from the project structure.